 Consistent with the development of a five-case business case, a programme-level risk register has been produced by the Project Board and individual project risks have also been identified through this process.
-The bid values include a quantified allowance for these risks.
+The bid values in the Financial Case include a quantified allowance for these risks.